maxrosenb/maxrosenb/README.md

 Hello!
 My name is Max (he/him).
-I am a software engineer, machine learning developer, and musician living in Brooklyn, New York.
+I am a software engineer, machine learning developer, and musician living in New York City.
 I work with Python, Javascript, React, NodeJS, C++, Rust, and other programming languages and frameworks.

 - 🏫  Graduated December 2020 with a degree in CS from Reed College in Portland, Oregon